Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Well.
 Dyer was pretty firmly fucking *claimed* at this point.
 There were cheers around the table and a knowing nod from Hunter.
 "My man," he rumbled, while setting in on his second Salad.

 The boys started asking him questions befitting his status of Beefiest Meatiest Boy at the table.
 Dyer tuned it out, really.
 He was much more interested in her.
-At some point they moved onto the Exchanging of Tales, for which Dyer was dutifully dragged in a few times…
+At some point they moved onto the Exchanging of Tales, for which Dyer was dutifully dragged in a few times...

 But somehow, by the dazed magic of not really paying attention to the surrounding conversation - and by the magic of several beers, too - the night dissolved into flashes.
 They played a round or two of pool.
 Then they were outside, dodging the rain.
 Then they were both soaking wet, making out in an alleyway.
 Then making out some more in the back of a cab.
 Then checking in to a cheap hotel.
 And after that...